 Ghosts and ghouls aren’t the only thing you should be worried about on Halloween.
-Besides the concern over cavities and maybe staying up a little too late on a school night, there are some other important safety precautions to keep in mind when preparing for Halloween.
+Besides the concern over cavities and staying up a little too late on a school night, there are some other important safety precautions to keep in mind when preparing for Halloween.

-Check out these important Halloween safety tips from experts.
+Check out these important Halloween safety tips.

 Pumpkin Carving Safety Tips

 According to the U.S. Consumer Product Safety Commission, 16,706 patients were treated for Halloween-related injuries last year.
 Over 3,000 patients were treated for pumpkin carving accidents alone.
-To have a fun—but safe—Halloween experience, the American Academy of Orthopaedic Surgeons has some advice.
+To have a fun—but safe—Halloween experience, the American Academy of Orthopedic Surgeons has some advice.

 "Pumpkin carving is a fun activity, but it can result in serious cuts on the hand and injuries to bones and tendons," said AAOS spokesperson and pediatric orthopaedic surgeon L. Reid Boyce Nichols, MD.
 "Consider having children decorate pre-carved pumpkins with stickers and paint to avoid using sharp objects.
 This will allow children to join in the fun while eliminating the use of sharp objects and their risk of injury,” Nichols continues.